Hisano Taguchi: Career

 In 2025, she competed as a part of a renewed group and won silver medal in all-around at Sofia World Cup.
 They also won silver medal in 5 ribbons and bronze in 3 balls + 2 hoops finals.
 In July, they bronze in 5 ribbons and silver medals in all-around and 3 balls + 2 hoops at Milan World Cup.
 Next week, they competed at Cluj-Napoca World Challenge Cup, where they took 4th place in all-around and 7th place in 5 ribbons final.
 In late August, she was selected to represent Japan alongside Natsumi Hanamura, Hatsune Miyoshi, Megumi Nishimoto, Ayuka Suzuki and Rinako Inaki at the 2025 World Championships in Rio de Janeiro, Brazil.
 They won gold medal in group all-around, 0.3 point in front of Brazil, being the first World all-around champions from Asia.
 They also won silver medal in 5 ribbons final and took 5th place in 3 balls + 2 hoops final.

+In 2026, Taguchi remained in the group after teammates Ayuka Suzuki and Rinako Inaki retiring.
+She and her group took 6th place in all-around and 5th in 3 hoops + 4 clubs final at the Sofia World Cup.
+They took another 6th place in all-around at the Tashkent World Cup and 4th place in 5 balls final.
+They were 9th in all-around at Baku World Cup.
+In June, they took 6th place in all-around at Beijing World Challenge Cup.
+In July, they ended on 5th place in all-around and 8th place in 3 hoops + 4 clubs final at Milan World Cup.
+In August, she was selected to represent Japan alongside Rin Manabe, Megumi Nishimoto, Natsumi Hanamura, Kaseno Tanabe and Yuna Tanaka at the 2026 World Championships in Frankfurt, Germany.